Samibo-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines contains a command to display the last 10 lines of a file.
-5-firstlines contains the command that displays the first 10 lines of a file 6-third_line contains the command that displays the 3rd line of a file
+5-firstlines contains the command that displays the first 10 lines of a file 6-third_line contains the command that displays the 3rd line of a file 7-file contains a command to create a file with content